ariyansahoo212/Lokgeet/README.md

 <div id="top">
-<h1 align="center">KirtankarBooker</h1>
+<h1 align="center">GayakBooker</h1>

 <div align="center">
   <br>

 <h3>📝 Description :</h3>
 Welcome to our platform!
-Our website offers a seamless experience for users and kirtankars alike.
+Our website offers a seamless experience for users and Gayak alike.
 Sign up or log in to unlock a range of features.
-Easily browse through a list of available kirtankars, manage your profile, and submit queries effortlessly.
+Easily browse through a list of available Gayaks, manage your profile, and submit queries effortlessly.
 Stay updated with notifications and enjoy secure access to your information.
-Aspiring kirtankars can apply through our user-friendly system.
-Book kirtans with your preferred kirtankars and track their status.
-Admin features ensure smooth operations, including approval of kirtankar applications and user management.
+Aspiring Gayak can apply through our user-friendly system.
+Book LokGeet with your preferred Gayak and track their status.
+Admin features ensure smooth operations, including approval of Gayak applications and user management.
 Rest assured, all data is stored securely.
 Join us to experience a new era of convenient and efficient interactions.

 <br/>